Frequently Asked Questions

 How is my privacy protected?

-Like all healthcare offices and facilities CapRock Emergency is subject to HIPAA and takes patient privacy very seriously.
-We work to make your time in our ER as private and personal as possible.
+Like all healthcare offices and facilities, CapRock Emergency and CapRock Hospital are subject to HIPAA and takes patient privacy very seriously.
+We work to make your time in facilities as private and personal as possible.
 Furthermore, we have contracted with privacy experts to ensure our servers, computers and all communications are HIPAA compliant and completely secure and private.
 Any communication with your doctor will be private and HIPAA compliant.